hashicorp/terraform-provider-azurerm/website/docs/r/oracledatabase_exadata_infrastructure.html.markdown

 * `maintenance_window` - (Optional) One or more `maintenance_window` blocks as defined below.

-* `tags` - (Optional) A mapping of tags which should be assigned to the Exadata Infrastructure.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Cloud Exadata Infrastructure.

 ---